iae aa eia

 Lives in Recife, PE, Brazil

 Joined on Jan 13, 2011

-The very first camera I ever used was my mom's, a Kodak Instamatic 177XF.
-In the 90's, it happened to me to work as a photographer, but I always had problems working by myself and I was too picky to find a partner.
-Actually, what I needed was someone to deal with the marketing thing, promoting my work.
+The first camera I have ever shot with was my mother's, a Kodak Instamatic 177XF.
+In the 90's, it happened to me to work as a photographer, but I always had problems working by myself (lazy at doing marketing) and I didn't care to find a partner.
+What I needed was someone to deal with the marketing thing, promoting my work.

-Curiosity: The first contact I ever had with photography literature in English was in 1993.
-I was riding my bicycle and passing by a supermarket when I decided to step into its newstand for a quick look at some covers.
-I wasn't looking for anything in particular and didn't intend to buy anything, but then I saw that beautiful red cover with a lot of SLRs in it.
+The first contact I had with photography literature in English was in 1993.
+I lived in Natal.
+I was riding my bicycle and, passing by a supermarket, I decided to stop at its newsstand for a quick look at the magazines.
+I wasn't looking for anything in particular and didn't intend to buy anything, but then I saw that beautiful red glossy cover with lots of SLRs on it.
 It was the December 1993 edition of Petersen's PHOTOgraphic magazine.
 I didn't say word, but I reacted inside as if saying, "Wow, what is this?!"
-I had never seen a such appealing cover (uncommon to Brazilian magazines at that time) and that rich content in terms of equipment.
-Having bought one, I also bought a compact Collins Gem Eng-Port Port-Eng and spent the whole month trying to translate 70 % of the magazine.
-Oh, and I also bought a calculator to convert the different measurement units in it!
-From that time on, I continued to buy that magazine for the next 6 months.
+I had never seen such an appealing cover (uncommon to Brazilian magazines at that time) and that rich content in terms of equipment.
+Having bought one, I also bought a compact Collins Gem Eng-Port Port-Eng dictionary and a calculator, and spent the whole month trying to translate most of the magazine and converting feet to meters and inches to mm and cm, and pounds and ounces to kgs.
+I continued to buy issues of that magazine for the next 6 months.
 At first, equipment ads, cameras and lenses guides and articles, and shopping catalogs where the sections I read the most.